rrmercer/estimation/README.md

 c.
 Different png/display for hidden vs hidden and not entered - DONE
 d.
 Disable the effort/risk/complexity buttons if the user has not put their username in && - // TODO: remove? how to handle if the user has not put in one of the three levels? -DONE
 e.
 Updating username after the PUT creates a second username - DONE
+f.
+My local user's estimations should always be visible to me
+h.
+Clear on user 1.
+User 2's values will not go away.
+Proposal: just update the updateFromBackend to detect if the local user is bieng set to triple 0s and if so; then just allow it in this one case

 4. TESTING!
 - Edge cases: dont enter a username then click on effort/risk etc..., change username